microsoft/chat-copilot/webapi/README.md

 Then in the `AddPlannerServices` method of `SemanticKernelExtensions.cs`, pass your hook into the `services.AddPlannerSetupHook` call:

 ```

 internal static IServiceCollection AddPlannerServices(this IServiceCollection services)
 {
 ...

 // Register any custom skills with the planner's kernel.
-   services.AddPlannerSetupHook(MyCustomSetupHook);
+builder.Services.AddPlannerSetupHook(MyCustomSetupHook);

 return services;
 }

 ```

 Note that this will override the call to `RegisterSkillsAsync`.